GouthamOfTheNP/SecurityCamera/README.md

 ## Overview
 The Security Camera Project is designed to provide motion detection and real-time video streaming capabilities, using Python, OpenCV, and PyQt6.
 The software is integrated with a live video feed server, email notifications, and advanced features like motion detection and video processing, making it an essential part of security camera solutions.

-This project is part of a commercial product but is available under the MIT License for open usage.
+This project is part of a future commercial product but is available under the MIT License for open usage.
 While the software can be used freely, the end product should not be redistributed in any form.

 ## Prototype Link
 Explore the live prototype: [Vigilance Solutions Prototype](https://vigilancesolutions.pythonanywhere.com/)